Affiliate links on Android Authority may earn us a commission. Learn more.

 Spatial audio works best with compatible content and headphones when you have the time to truly enjoy the experience.

 Before you take the plunge into the spatial audio space, you’ll need to decide a few things:

 - The headphones you want to buy.

 - Where you plan to listen to the audio content.

 Spatial audio doesn’t make much sense if the only time you listen to music is at the gym.
 It may also not be the best option for those who only stream videos during their commutes.
 We recommend listening to spatial audio content from a quiet, controlled environment, so you don’t find it distracting.

 What devices support spatial audio?

 Keep in mind that even if your device and headset support the same type of spatial audio, you still need content mixed with it in mind.
-It’s likely easiest to stick with one spatial audio standard and build your collection for that, rather than hopping around.
+It’s likely easiest to stick with one audio standard and build your collection for that, rather than hopping around.